dharmx/dharmx.github.io/content/posts/eww-powermenu/index.md

   time: {"hour":"12","min":"14"}
   ```

-  This will work only if widgets a.k.a Powermenu is open.
+  This will work only if widgets i.e. if Powermenu is open.
 If any widgets are open
   then it will show the state of the variables being used by that.
 - You can also use `eww get <variable_name>` like `eww get time` for selectively
   verifying the value of a variable and if it yields correct output or, not.
   This also will print values only if the widget window is open.
 - A hot reload is always a good option.
 Trigger it by using `eww reload`.
-- See if the Eww daemon is running by using `eww ping` and if the output is `pong`
+- See if the EWW daemon is running by using `eww ping` and if the output is `pong`
   then it IS responsive.
 - List of windows available and opened can be seen by using `eww windows`.